 Bethesda is a studio that has found great success with its massive single-player RPG games like The Elder Scrolls V: Skyrim and Fallout 3.
-While the company’s recent fumbles with games like Fallout 76 (and to a lesser extent, Fallout 4) might’ve dropped its stock with gamers, the studio is pushing forward and has some ambitious projects on the horizon.
+While the company’s recent fumbles with games like Fallout 76 (and, to a lesser extent, Fallout 4) have disappointed gamers, the studio is pushing forward and has some ambitious projects on the horizon.
 One such project is Starfield, a game that was first announced during Bethesda’s 2018 E3 presentation.

-We still don’t know much about it, but we’ve gathered as much information as we could to bring you everything we know about Bethesda’s upcoming sci-fi RPG.
+Following Microsoft’s acquisition of Bethesda, rumors about Starfield‘s release have ramped up, and it’s possible we’ll get to see more later this year.
+We still don’t know much about Starfield, but we’ve gathered as much information as we could to bring you everything we know about Bethesda’s upcoming sci-fi RPG.

 - The Elder Scrolls VI: Everything we know so far

 - Bethesda donating $1 million toward coronavirus relief

 Starfield is gearing up to launch on November 11, 2022, which is 11 years after the original release of The Elder Scrolls V: Skyrim.
 This was announced during the Microsoft and Bethesda E3 2021 presentation, where we got another look at the upcoming space adventure.

 During an interview with GameSpot, Howard advised that “everyone should be very patient” when it comes to getting their hands on Starfield.
 Bethesda hasn’t said when it’ll be able to show us more, which is partially why there was an internal debate concerning its reveal at E3 2018.